junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 #### SELF-HELP

-What are the most important things that affect your people’s health and well-being—now and in the future?
+What are the most important things that affect your people’s health and well-being, now and in the future?

 How many of their common health problems can people care for themselves?
 How much must they rely on outside help and medication?